LineIntegralx/Lab4_LynnAriss_TamaraFakih/README.md

 Submit a pull request 🚀

-👩‍💻 Author
+### 👩‍💻 Author
-Developed by [Your Name] – a demonstration project for Python desktop app development with databases and GUI frameworks.
+Developed by Tamara Fakih and Lynn Ariss – a demonstration project for Python desktop app development with databases and GUI frameworks.

 ⭐ Acknowledgements
 Built with Python